FrankArisah/SOC-Packet-analyst-with-Python-/README.md

 # SOC-Packet-analyst-with-Python-

-Upon writing and further debbuging a script to analyze SMB packets from the PCAP file provided, extract attachments, and gather metadata, I concluded
+Upon writing and further debbuging a script to analyze SMB packets from the PCAP file provided, extract attachments, and gather metadata, I concluded;

 1. The PCAP file contains SMBv2 traffic.
 Evidenced by the presence of SMB2_Header and various SMB2 request/response layers.